imbrem/tekne.dev/src/routes/blog/inductive-ssa.md

 SSA, is the intermediate representation of choice for designing compilers for a vast variety of languages and platforms.
 This article consists of some brief notes on how one might represent SSA effectively inside a theorem prover, such as [Lean](https://lean-lang.org/), with a view towards proving the correctness of rewrites and optimization passes.
+In particular, we will cover the data structures formalized in the [debruijn-ssa](https://github.com/imbrem/debruijn-ssa) repository and some of the tradeoffs and design decisions made within.

 - Research context; category theory
 - Warnings